Our family recently spent a weekend exploring the myriad things to do in Augusta Ga and we had a BALL!

-If you enjoy many of the same things we do – great food, outdoor adventure, and a hint of history and arts – then this is a city you need to add to your bucket list!
-Here’s how to do it!
+If you enjoy many of the same things we do – great food, outdoor adventure, and a hint of history and arts – then this is a city you need to add to your bucket list.

 After work on Friday, head to the Partridge Inn.
 This beautiful Summerville landmark dates from the early 1800s but was recently renovated.
 If you need room to spread out, opt for the corner suite like we did.
-You may even find a great discount through our partner Hotels.com.
+Check here for discounted rates.